Ghostwriters Central, Inc.

 What to expect

-When you engage a script doctor, the process should be highly collaborative, particularly at first.
+When you hire a script doctor, the process should be highly collaborative, particularly at first.
 You need to convey your goals for the script, your issues with the current draft, and the value you are hoping the script doctor will provide.
 Ideally, your initial conversations will take place in person, but technology is a great option.
-Skype calls are ideal for strategy or brainstorming sessions, so both parties can share not only auditory feedback, but visual cues and pantomimes.
+Zoom calls are ideal for strategy or brainstorming sessions, so both parties can share not only auditory feedback, but visual cues and pantomimes.
 The purposes of this kind of interaction is to get the script doctor up to speed, align them to your vision, and share your sensibilities (and theirs).

 Your script doctor also should operate in a very organized and businesslike fashion, documenting your input and communicating transparently throughout the rewrite process.
 Their job is to help you execute your vision.
 The work should not be done in isolation, in the dark.
 Bedside manner matters.
 If you are about to receive an emergency appendectomy, you wouldn’t do it yourself, and your doctor is pretty much obligated to let you know.
+Click here to read a true story about rush script doctoring.
+This is the tale of a producer whose writer quit, his problematic screenplay needed a lot of work, and it had to be done in 48 hours.

 “Can you post this thank you on your website?
 I have achieved amazing success with your professional help.
 I am a total amateur, now a winning one.
 Ghostwriters Central has done it for me: Ten film festival screenwriting awards and finalist positions, three writing competition wins, beautiful reviews and publicity for my screenplay in three countries.
 Quick, reasonable and winning, to say the least.
 This is my first screenplay and your guy wrote it for me so well I’m still getting CONGRATULATIONS emails.
 Your gift keeps on giving!
 I’ve only been submitting my script for four months, a total newbie.
 It’s unbelievable, incredible!
 Thank you for making this my year for unexpected major success.
 I love you guys!” –J.B.